-Help for people on low income
+Help for people on a low income

-People affected by dementia may on low incomes may be entitled for certain benefits.
+People affected by dementia on low incomes may be entitled for certain benefits.
 Find out what you may be entitled to.

 You may be able to claim Income support if you have a low income and limited savings, or limited joint savings with a partner.
-Whether or not you qualify may depend on the number of hours you and any partner work each week.
+Whether or not you qualify may depend on the number of hours you (and any partner) work each week.
 Income support can be paid in full or as a top up to other pensions and income.
 If you have a partner, you must claim Income support together.

 Unable to work?